Kyung-minAn/OPM_Adult_Emotion/README.md

 This repository contains Python scripts designed as part of the analysis pipeline for data collected as part of the BBSRC Pioneer Project.

-This was specifically OPM-MEG data recorded using a FieldLine system, collected in a group of healthy adult participants.
+OPM-MEG data were recorded using a FieldLine system, collected in a group of healthy adult participants.

+These scripts are specifically designed for processing and analysing FieldLine data.

 ## Scripts
+BIDs_formatting
 - opm_bids_converter.py - Convert OPM-MEG data to BIDS format

+Preprocessing
+- preprocessing_ann_ica.py - Preprocessing OPM-MEG Task Data: Filter, Annotate and ICA

 ## Requirements